youngjun0627/backend.ai-agent/README.md

 * Python 3.6 or higher with [pyenv](https://github.com/pyenv/pyenv)
 and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) (optional but recommneded)
 * Docker 18.03 or later with docker-compose (18.09 or later is recommended)
+* Private Registry for Backend.AI kernel images

+To let manager determine available kernel images in K8s cluster and secure kernel image integrity of whole K8s cluster, Backend.AI Agent requires a private registry.
+There are no requirements for registry spec; However, all K8s worker nodes should pull images from the registry without any error.

+If you are planning to use private registry from cloud providers (ECR, GCP Container Registry, ...), you should set namespace to `lablup`.

+Also, after deploying the private registry, imagePullSecrets `backend-ai-registry-secret` in namespace `backend-ai` needs to be installed in target K8s cluster.
+Check [K8s documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) if you don't have knowledges on imagePullSecrets.

+* Backend.AI Krunner files

+There are two options to serve krunner files:
+1. Using NFS volume as krunner server
+    - Add NFS connection info to agent.toml.
+Check `config/sample.toml` for details.
+2. Installing krunner files to all worker nodes
+    - Download and extract [Static file](https://backend-ai-k8s-agent-static.s3.ap-northeast-2.amazonaws.com/bai-static.tar.gz) to each worker node's `/opt/backend.ai` folder. `scripts/deploy-static/deploy_static_files.py` will automatically copy files to worker nodes.

 First, you need **a working manager installation**.
 For the detailed instructions on installing the manager, please refer